seilagonzalez/test-gitbook/getting-started/quickstart.md

 ---
-description: HERE WE EXPLAIN HOW TO GET AN ACCOUNT IN POD SPACE AND KEY CONCEPTS
+description: HERE WE EXPLAIN HOW TO GET AN ACCOUNT IN POD SPACES AND KEY CONCEPTS
 icon: bullseye-arrow
 layout:
   title: